 I host seasonal Bangladeshi & Sri Lankan supper club dinners and occasional pop-up events in New York.
 These are unique dining experiences typically hosted through a social dining platform called EatWith -- if you are food-curious and like socializing with new people, this is for you!

-If you'd like to set up a group dinner for your friends, however, I'm also happy to accommodate private event requests and can create a custom menu for your party -- just email me for pricing and details.
+If you'd like to set up a group dinner for your friends, however, I'm also happy to accommodate private event requests and can create a custom menu for your party -- email me for details.

 Contact me if you have any questions or would like to be notified of my future events.